 Nutritional Sciences (NS-CHE), College of Human Ecology: this program provides students with a strong foundation in the broad field of nutritional sciences as well as thorough training in chemistry and biology.
-Students may prepare for a variety of career interests, including medicine and other health careers, fitness and sports nutrition, nutrition counseling, clinical nutrition, dietetics, nutritional biochemistry, community nutrition, and nutrition education.

-Nutritional Sciences (NS-CALS), College of Agriculture and Life Sciences: this program is for students who want strong training in human nutrition combined with supportive course work in agriculture and the life sciences.
 Strong preparation in biology, chemistry, and math is required.
+Students may prepare for a variety of career interests, including medicine and other health careers, research, fitness and sports nutrition, nutrition counseling, clinical nutrition, dietetics, nutritional biochemistry, community nutrition, and nutrition education.

-Students in the NS-CALS program supplement the nutrition curriculum with courses in areas such as food science, animal science, plant science, advanced biology, business and economics, education, and communication.
+Nutritional Sciences (NS-CALS), College of Agriculture and Life Sciences: this program provides students with strong training in human nutrition combined with supportive course work in food systems, agriculture and the life sciences.
+Strong preparation in biology, chemistry, and math is required and prepares students for a variety of careers as mentioned above.
+Students in the NS-CALS program supplement the core nutrition curriculum with courses in areas such as food policy, food science, animal and plant sciences, business and economics, and environmental sciences as described below.

-Human Biology, Health, and Society (HBHS), College of Human Ecology: established in 1997, this program gives students a strong foundation in biology.
-It then goes on to explore human health issues from the perspectives of both biology and the social sciences.
+Human Biology, Health, and Society (HBHS), this program gives students a strong foundation in biology, and fosters the exploration of human health issues from the perspectives of both biology and the social sciences.
 Students complete a rigorous curriculum in the natural sciences and then, choosing from a wide array of courses offered in the College of Human Ecology, focus their studies on health issues of their choice.
 Students can explore such topics as gene expression and metabolism related to disease states, biological and social aspects of growth and development, and policies and programs influencing health.

-The division also offers the $\ensuremath{\textbf{Program of}}$ Study in Human Nutrition for biological sciences majors who may be enrolled in the College of Agriculture and Life Sciences or College of Arts and Sciences.
+The division also offers the Program of Study in Human Nutrition for biological sciences majors who may be enrolled in the College of Agriculture and Life Sciences or College of Arts and Sciences.
 The Program of Study in Human Nutrition offers biology majors courses on the nature and biochemical function of essential and nonessential nutrients, nutrient requirements, the role of nutrients in gene expression, and the role of diet in both risk of chronic disease and treatment of existing disease states.
 Students in this program of study are encouraged to complete a diverse set of advanced courses that afford a perspective on current knowledge of nutrient requirements and function and how this knowledge can be put to use.
 With the exception of a core course in the structure and function of nutrients, the course requirements are unspecified.

 Faculty advisors work with individual students to develop a curriculum that fits the students' interests.
 As part of their program, students are encouraged to obtain laboratory experience either through course work or research.
-Students completing the program in nutrition most often choose to continue their education in medical or graduate school and pursue careers in the applied aspects of nutrition or in laboratory-based or epidemiological research.
+Honors research programs are also available and encouraged for students meeting program criteria.
+After graduation, many students choose to continue their education in medical or graduate school and pursue careers in the applied aspects of nutrition or in laboratory-based or epidemiological research.